Application for a Personal Licence

 - View the reasons why item 10. is restricted

 To determine an application for a personal licence, made under the Licensing Act 2003, to which an objection from the Police Licensing Officer has been received.

-The Sub-Committee considered a report of the Head of Public Protection which asked Members to determine an application for a Personal Licence, made under the Licensing Act 2003, to which an objection had been received from Bedfordshire Police.
+The Sub-Committee considered the report of the Head of Public Protection which asked Members to determine an application for a Personal Licence, made under the Licensing Act 2003, to which an objection had been received from Bedfordshire Police.

 The Chairman asked those present if they wished to add anything further and a period was allowed for summing up.
-The Police Licensing Officer reiterated her concern that the licence was portable and could therefore enable him to gain work in locations considered unsuitable.

 · The Licensing Act 2003

-· The secretary of State’s Amended Guidance issued under Section 182 of the Licensing Act 2003 in June 2013
+· The Secretary of State’s Amended Guidance issued under Section 182 of the Licensing Act 2003 in June 2013

 · Central Bedfordshire Council’s Statement of Licensing Policy

 · The merits of the application and the representations received including the objection made by Bedfordshire Police.

 The LGSS representative informed the Hearing that the Decision Notice would be issued within 5 working days.
 The Applicant was also advised of the right of appeal to the Magistrates Court within 21 days of the date on which they are notified of the decision.